iftikhar8/thesis/notes/books/larvae-to-juvenile.md

 Should the use of noun as an adjective be discouraged?

-Epigenesis can define how the larva is born, based on the volume and density of yolk produced (altricial or precocial)
+Epigenesis can define how the larva is born, based on the volume and density of yolk produced (altricial = less yolk or precocial = more yolk)